Skip to main content

 Run the scan

-q-ai launches the server as a child process, connects over stdio, enumerates its tools and resources, then runs all 10 OWASP MCP Top 10 scanner modules against it.
+q-ai launches the server as a child process, connects over stdio, enumerates its tools and resources, then runs all 10 scanner modules against it — each mapped to the OWASP MCP Top 10 and MITRE ATLAS.

 3